darkecology/darkeco-dataset/README.md

 ├── 5min/                   # 5-minute time series
 └── daily/                  # daily time series
 ```

+The final four folders correspond to the four main data products:

+* **Profile data**: Vertical profiles of biological activity for each radar scan.
+The most detailed data.
+* **Scan-level time series**: Time series of biological activity for each radar station at irregular time intervals of 4-10 minutes corresponding to original radar scans.
+* **5-minute time series**: Time series of biological activity for each radar station at 5-minute time intervals.
+* **Daily time series**: Time series of biological activity for each radar station at daily time step.

+See the [Dark Ecology Dataset Documentation](https://darkecology.github.io/dataset/) for details of the data.

 The file [`data/meta/nexrad-stations.csv`](data/meta/nexrad-stations.csv) is included in this repo and describes the NEXRAD stations.
 All other files in the data folder must be downloaded and extracted separately.